ovidiuch/ui-plugin/DEVLOG.md

+Q: Should event names be bound to plugins or not?

+Event names should be bound to plugins to keep event management clear and concise.
+But it's a bit counterintuitive which plugin they bind to.
+Methods bind to the plugin they are registered in.
+Events bind to the plugin that emits them.
+So event handlers contain the full `pluginName.eventName` path, while emit calls only contain the event name.

+---

 Q: Should plugins names be camelCase or kebab-case?

 > Note: Both work, but one style should be promoted in examples and tests for consistency.